UAL-RE/ReQUIAM/README.md

 The above is "dry run".
 using "--sync" will execute the script!!!

-Note: Without the `sync` flag, the above command line will perform a "dry run" where both `quota` and `portal` queries are conducted.
-It will indicate what Grouper updates will occur.

 By default, changes occur on the `figshare` stem.
 Execution can occur on the `figtest` stem with the `--grouper_figtest` boolean flag.